-- Employees are allowed one first fill every six months, regardless the number of claims filed
+- WSI allows an injured employee 1 first fill every 6 months, regardless the number of claims filed

-- Not all medications are covered.
-This includes any medication that requires a prior authorization (PA).
+- The program does not cover all medications, e.g., any medication requiring prior authorization (Status PA).
 For a complete list see Formulary/Medication Restrictions

-- A pharmacy receives payment for the initial prescription of seven days, not to exceed a total of $100
+- A pharmacy receives payment for the initial 7-day prescription not to exceed a total of $100

-For further assistance on the First Fill Program, please contact Envolve Pharmacy Solutions Help Desk at 844-895-0395.
+For further assistance on the First Fill Program, contact Envolve Pharmacy Solutions Help Desk at 844-895-0395.

 The Formulary/Medication Restrictions list outlines the therapeutic classes for North Dakota WSI's benefit plan.
 Medications listed on the formulary do not guarantee coverage and are subject to specific WSI policy and determination of appropriateness for the accepted conditions.